 As displayed above, Options files can be written and updated from the OpenLM EasyAdmin interface to the file resident on the license server machine.
-As a complementary property, the Options file can also be read by OpenLM, in order to introduce organization’s users and groups to the OpenLM database.
+As a complementary property, the Options file can also be read by OpenLM, in order to introduce the organization’s users and groups to the OpenLM database.
 In order to do so:

 - Click EasyAdmin Start → Administration → Options Files window

 - Select a specific Options file

 - Click the Edit button